spatialnetworks/fulcrum-guide-to-data-collection/survey-best-practices.md

 ### Keep questions relevant and specific <a id="relevant"></a>
 Ensure you're asking for pertinent information only.
 Avoid unnecessary details, feelings, and opinions unless they are important to your investigation.
 ### Make questions short <a id="short"></a>
-Keep your inquiries as direct as possible.
+Keep your inquiries as direct and to the point as possible.
 ### Use simple language <a id="simple"></a>
 Be clear and obvious about what you're asking.
 Avoid flowery language, terminology, and euphemisms, and ask questions in an unbiased, simple fashion.
 ### Ask about one thing at a time <a id="one-thing"></a>